-3.1 nbBind Method - Initialize module
+4.1 nbBind Method - Initialize module

-''' extern void nbBind( nbCELL context, // Context handle returned by nbStart char module, // Name of module implicitly or explicitly declared nbCELL argList, // Argument cells if explicitly declared - may be NULL char text); // Text options if explicitly declared - may be null string Returns: Module handle - pointer to allocated structure or NULL '''
+extern void nbBind( nbCELL context, // Context handle char module, // Name of module implicitly or explicitly declared nbCELL argList, // Argument cells if explicitly declared - may be NULL char text); // Text options if explicitly declared - may be null string Returns: Module handle - pointer to allocated structure or NULL provided by the module, and/or the declaration of skills.

-You may include an nbBind method in a module to perform initialization tasks.
-These tasks might include the allocation of a memory structure for use by any of the node skills provided by the module, and/or the declaration of skills.
 When initialization is not required, the nbBind method may be omitted from a module.
 This method does not apply to skull programs embedding the rule engine since a skull requires no special opportunity to perform initializaton tasks.
 For a module, the nbBind method is called once when the module is first loaded.